urbit/developers.urbit.org/content/guides/core/app-school/8-subscriptions.md

 [%pass /some/wire %agent [~some-ship %some-agent] %leave ~]
 ```

-The subcription to be ended is determined by the combination of the `wire`, ship
+The subscription to be ended is determined by the combination of the `wire`, ship
 and agent, so the `%leave` task itself always just has `~` at the end.

 ## Example